-The Unit Head should keep in mind that, after receipt in the Office for Academic Affairs, approximately 30 days are required to obtain final approval of a course proposal, and six weeks of additional lead time prior to the beginning of a term is necessary for schedule printing.
+The Unit Head should keep in mind that, after receipt in the Office of the Provost, approximately 30 days are required to obtain final approval of a course proposal, and six weeks of additional lead time prior to the beginning of a term is necessary for schedule printing.
 Therefore, the proposal should be submitted early enough to obtain final approval before the desired effective date.

 VI.
 DROPPING OR CHANGING AN EXISTING CURRICULUM, OPTION, OR DEGREE PROGRAM

 The procedure for obtaining approval for dropping or changing substantially an existing curriculum, option, or degree program is identical to that for establishing a new curriculum or option.
-After approval by the appropriate on-campus bodies, the request will be submitted to the Board of Supervisors and to the Board of Regents.
+After approval by the appropriate on-campus bodies, the request will be submitted to the University of Louisiana Board of Supervisors and to the Louisiana Board of Regents.

 B. Submittal Form